moorepants/tu-delft-promotion/associate-vision-statement.rst

-Special Topics in Sports Engineering challenges internationally mixed student groups to develop a computational predictive model for a cycling time trial based on a series of interdisciplinary lectures assembled from sports engineering experts around Europe and paired with a series of student designed experiments to develop the principles of mechanics, data analyses, computation, and physiology to strengthen their models.
+Special Topics in Sports Engineering challenges internationally mixed student groups to develop a computational predictive model for a cycling time trial based on a series of interdisciplinary lectures assembled from sports engineering experts around Europe.
+The lectures are paired with a series of student designed experiments to develop the principles of mechanics, data analyses, computation, and physiology to strengthen their models.
+I partner with Sheffield-Hallam University, Aalborg University, Vrije Universiteit Amsterdam, Technical University Vienna, and Chemnitz University of Technology for this course.
 This course is a key offering for our Sports Engineering MSc designation.

 I have received personal positive feedback from students on on the pedagogical approaches of both courses, with particular appreciation of being able to solve realistic problems at the course's end.
-The number of students in Multibdoy Dynamics B has increased from 160 to 210 since last year.
-I see multibody dynamics remaining an important foundational course for our MSc tracks that need to model and simulate robotics, vehicles, mechanisms, musculoskeletal systems, etc. I hope to transform Special Topics in Sports Engineering into a full blown bicycle engineering course, unique in the world, and increase the number of students served by this hands-on approach to learning.
+As an assistant professor of teaching in California, my student evaluations of teaching were consistently above average.
+The number of students in Multibody Dynamics has increased by 30 students since last year.
+I see multibody dynamics remaining an important foundational course for our MSc tracks that need to model and simulate robotics, vehicles, mechanisms, musculoskeletal systems, etc. I hope in the future to transform Special Topics in Sports Engineering into a full blown bicycle engineering course, unique in the world, and increase the number of students served by this hands-on approach to learning.

 Organization Contributions
 ==========================